deronaucoin/pfquiz/README.md

 awesome "Les Misérables Co-occurrence" visualization of the characters in the musical.
 You can find his great work here: http://bost.ocks.org/mike/miserables/

-The quantitative reasoning questions are answered in the similarly named doc file.
+The quantitative reasoning questions are answered in the similarly named pdf file.

-Finally, there is a short doc of some health data research ideas.
+Finally, there is a short pdf of some health data research ideas.
 To be honest, my surgical resident girlfiend had some nice input here.
 She acted like a kid in the candy store when I explained the amount and types of data that Practice Fusion may have access to.